CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman exec --user=rustdevuser rust_dev_vscode_cnt ls -l /home/rustdevuser/.ssh
 ```

-The `VSCode terminal` is still opened on the project `rust_dev_hello`.
+The `VSCode terminal` is still opened on the project `rust_dev_hello` from the previous chapter.

 ## SSH Agent

 It is comfortable to use the `ssh-agent` to store the passphrase in memory, so we type it only once.
-The ssh-agent is already started on login in the `~/.bash_profile` script.
+The ssh-agent is already started on login in the `~/.bashrc` script.
 Again attention, that this container has secrets and must not be shared !
 Never !
 In the `VSCode terminal` (Ctrl+j) run:

 ```bash